 Fault condition Primary cause Secondary cause

-Low signal Location
+Location

 Obstruction

 Battery

 Receiver / Repeater / Head fault

-1 No updates received Overheating
+1 No updates received Low signal Overheating

-Damaged Head Unit / Receiver
+Damaged Head unit / Receiver

 Shows cold when trap is actually hot

 Physically moved

-Configuration has been changed Incorrect PAN-ID
+Incorrect PAN-ID

-Interval time has been changed
+Configuration has been changed Interval time has been changed

-Head Unit has been moved to different trap
+Head unit has been moved to different trap

-Signal interference Electrical motors / switchgear have been sited near to Head Unit / Receiver / Repeater
+Signal interference Electrical motors / switchgear have been sited near to Head unit / Receiver / Repeater

-Tertiary cause Remedy Head Unit or Receiver out of range Install Intellegent Head or additional Receiver.
-Existing Receiver may be able to be resighted, but ensure if moving it other Head signals are not lost.
+Tertiary cause Remedy Head unit or Receiver out of range Install Intelligent Head or additional Receiver.
+Existing Receiver may be able to be resited, but ensure if moving it other Head signals are not lost.
 Temporary Check that an obstacle like a vehicle has not parked between the Head / Repeater and the Receiver.
 Remove obstacle to reinstate connection.
-Permanent Check that a perminant obstacle like a new wall / barrier or machinery has not been erected between the Head / Repeater and the Receiver.
-Install either an Intellegent Head or additional Receiver.
+Permanent Check that a permanent obstacle like a new wall / barrier or machinery has not been erected between the Head / Repeater and the Receiver.
+Install either an Intelligent Head or additional Receiver.
 Low battery power Replace battery.
 Software / Hardware fault Return to supplier.
-Head Unit fitted to pipe with a temperature exceeding 425 °C Incorrect application.
+Head unit fitted to pipe with a temperature exceeding 425 °C Incorrect application.
 Remote head fitted to a pipe / surface allowing the ambient temperature to rise above 70 °C Move remote head to a cooler pipe / surface.
 Repeater / Receiver fitted to a pipe / surface allowing the ambient temperature to rise above 70 °C Move remote head to a cooler pipe / surface.
 Check for damage and replace if necessary.
 No updates received since trap turned on Check last update time.
 Head is now out of range of a Receiver or Repeater Add a Receiver / Repeater or position the Head so a better radio signal strength is achieved.
 PAN-ID has been changed Assign correct PAN-ID.
 Interval times has been set to a long period Check interval time and return to default setting of 15 minutes.
-Move Head Unit back to original trap, or reconfigure trap type.
-Assess position of electric motor / switchgear and move if possible, or move the STAPS Head Unit.
+Move Head unit back to original trap, or reconfigure trap type.
+Assess position of electric motor / switchgear and move if possible, or move the STAPS Head unit.

-Fault condition Primary cause Secondary cause Trap is out of service Trap is blocked or isolated Trap shows it is cold when steam is on Incorrect head unit orientation on pipe Head Unit fitted to outlet of trap rather than inlet Poor contact with the steam pipe 3 Temperature is unreasonably high (greater that 1000 °C) Head Unit temperature sensor (PT100) has failed 4 Trap condition incorrect Steam trap alternates between good and medium leak Intermittent trap failure Shows leak condition, but steam leakage at zero Trap is borderline failure Trap shows ok, but steam is turned off Residue heat remaining in pipe with condensate flow Trap shows ok, but shows a leakage Intermittent trap failure Configuration has been changed Incorrect trap type, pressure, orifice size or other settings are incorrect Trap has been changed for different type Shows unreasonable leakage for trap Phsically moved Assigned trap configured incorrectly.
+Fault condition Primary cause Secondary cause Trap is out of service Trap is blocked or isolated 2 Incorrect Head unit orientation on pipe Trap shows it is cold when steam Head unit fitted to outlet of trap rather than inlet is on Poor contact with the steam pipe 3 Temperature is unreasonably high (greater that 1000 °C) Head unit temperature sensor (PT100) has failed Steam trap alternates between good and leak Intermittent trap failure Trap shows ok, but steam is turned off Residue heat remaining in pipe with condensate flow Trap shows ok, but shows a leakage Intermittent trap failure 4 Configuration has been changed Incorrect trap type, pressure,orifice size or other settings are incorrect Trap condition incorrect Trap has been changed for different type Shows unreasonable leakage for trap Physically moved Assigned trap configured incorrectly.
 Incorrect orifice size, pressure or trap type selected 5 System steam cost incorrect